 The following benefit areas may be impacted by VTO under the following circumstances:

 Long Term Disability: Because the Long Term Disability Plan is based on the worker’s salary, the reduced work hours and the corresponding reduced salary may lower the premiums and the benefits derived.

 Retirement: VTO does not impact years of service but may impact calculation of salary for retirement purposes.
 Workers should contact the Retirement Office for detailed information.

 All applications are subject to approval by the applicant’s department head.
-Applications which are disapproved by the department head, or which are approved for a lesser amount of time than requested will be reviewed by the County Manager and the Human Resources Department Director whose decision is final.
+Applications which are disapproved by the department head, or which are approved for a lesser amount of time than requested will be reviewed by the Human Resources Department Director whose decision is final.